 Our majors are highly motivated students who boast a good track record of success after graduating, proceeding on to careers in biomedical sciences, pharmaceutical sales, education, and graduate training in biological sciences, medicine, pharmacy, and other fields.
+Go here for links to sites about careers in biology.

 The VolsTeach program is open to all incoming freshmen, sophomores, and juniors in four years with a degree in math or science and a teaching license.
 If you can envision yourself in the important role of educating America’s next generation in math and science, then this is an opportunity you should explore.